- Watchman 247

 Motivation is the reason or reasons a person has for acting or behaving in a particular way.
-Motivation is the enthusiasm, drive, ambition, initiative, and determination that will drive a person to do just about anything to accomplish the goal.
+Motivation is the enthusiasm, drive, ambition, initiative, and determination that will drive a person to do just about anything to accomplish a goal.
 But it can diminish over time when it is faced with the trials and hardships of life; this is why we need discipline.
-Metaphorically, motivation can be like some friends, they are with you when everything is going well, when you are riding on mountain top experiences.
+Metaphorically, motivation can be like some friends; they are with you when everything is going well when you are riding on mountain top experiences.
 But when you start going through the valleys of life, motivation, like some friends, can't be found.

-In life's walk as an individual, these attributes are essential in the natural world, but in the world of Christ, to complete the race of life in Christ you need spiritual discipline.
+In life's walk as an individual, these attributes are essential in the natural world, but in the world of Christ, to complete the race of life in Christ, you need spiritual discipline.
 Discipline is like that friend who is with you through thick and thin.
 When you find discipline and discipline finds you, you have a teammate for life.
 Discipline will always take you where motivation won't.
 Discipline will be the last man standing with you.
 Discipline will be with you through the hard places and the tough places of life.
 Discipline will keep you when you are not thinking or even feeling like it.
 Discipline is the friend that cheers you on and paces your steps in life, like a tough sports coach.
 He is your trainer and restrainer.
 He pushes you mentally beyond what you thought you could do.
 He knows you and your temperament and how to produce the maximum output for your course of life.
-Discipline teaches us endurance and perseverance; for without this friend we would give up and not persist.
-When you find disciple, keep him and he will keep you.
+Discipline teaches us endurance and perseverance; without this friend, we would give up and not persist.
+When you find a disciple, keep him, and he will keep you.

 The Need For Self-Discipline.